paritytech/polkadot/roadmap/implementers-guide/src/node/availability/bitfield-signing.md

 ## Functionality

-Upon receipt of an `ActiveLeavesUpdate`, launch bitfield signing job for each `activated` head referring to a fresh leaf.
-Stop the job for each `deactivated` head.
+Upon receipt of an `ActiveLeavesUpdate`,

-## Bitfield Signing Job

-Localized to a specific relay-parent `r`
-If not running as a validator, do nothing.

 - For each fresh leaf, begin by waiting a fixed period of time so availability distribution has the chance to make candidates available.
 - Determine our validator index `i`, the set of backed candidates pending availability in `r`, and which bit of the bitfield each corresponds to.